-- Sample and/or Image Linkage Files, if applicable
+- Sample and Image Linkage Files as applicable

 Each of these categories is described in more detail below.

--Please provide SAS data sets.
-Contact the Central Repository if you need to use an alternative format.
+- Provide SAS data sets or contact the Central Repository regarding an alternative format.

 - Data set variables should have variable and value labels.

-- Please name datasets in a manner that facilitates the matching of data sets to study forms.
+- Name datasets in a manner that facilitates the matching of data sets to study forms.
 For example, Form02_v2.pdf and Form02_v2.sas7bdat could represent the study form and study data set for "Form 02: Medical History, Version 2".

-- Provide analysis data sets whenever possible.
-These supplemental files, constructed by study investigators, are typically associated with a peer-reviewed publication and may include data records that have been merged across a number of different data sets. .
-Include documentation showing how analysis variables are derived from the forms (raw) variables; see "Study Documentation".
+- Provide analysis data sets when possible.
+These supplemental files, constructed by study investigators, are typically associated with a peer-reviewed publication and may include data records that have been merged across different data sets.
+Documentation showing how analysis variables are derived from the forms (raw data) variables should be included as well; see "Study Documentation".

 Study Data Collection Forms

 - Provide copies of data collection forms in PDF format.

 - Form instructions not included in Manual of Operations/Procedures should be provided as a PDF.